dm464/Chataway-Chat-App/README.md

     f. `PGUSER=username heroku pg:push postgres DATABASE_URL`
         - If this doesn’t work, remove `PGUSER=[]` command
         - When it works, ignore “pg_restore errored with 1” message
 5. Connect to heroku psql
     a. heroku `pg:psql`
     b.
 Here, you can run the same commands as in local psql

+#### Pushing files into Heroku
-6. On Heroku console, configure variables by adding your secret keys (from ipstack.env).
+1. On Heroku console, configure variables by adding your secret keys (from ipstack.env).
 Go to <https://dashboard.heroku.com/apps>
     and click into your app.
 Click on Settings, then scroll to "Config Vars."
 Click "Reveal Config Vars" and add the key value pairs for each variable used.
     Your config var key names should be:
     DATABASE_URL ***This is automatically configured***
     IPSTACK_KEY
-7. Create and push heroku files
+2. Create and push heroku files
     a.
 Configure Procfile with the command needed to run your app:
     `web: python app.py`
     b.
 Configure requirements.txt with all requirements needed to run your app:
         i.
 Automatically load all requirements onto requirements.txt with `pip freeze > requirements.txt` command
-8. Commit and push changes to git
+3. Commit and push changes to git
-9. Push onto heroku with `git push heroku master`
+4. Push onto heroku with `git push heroku master`
-10. After the app builds, navigate to your newly-created heroku site!
+5. After the app builds, navigate to your newly-created heroku site!
-11. If the app is not working then restart all dynos from heroku app console
+6. If the app is not working then restart all dynos from heroku app console
-12. If you are still having issues, you may use heroku logs --tail to see what's wrong.
+7. If you are still having issues, you may use heroku logs --tail to see what's wrong.